ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-04-28-oscp-cpts-methodology.md

 - **Always Check the Network interfaces on every machine that we get access to , we can do a ping Sweep (In Cross Forest)**
 - **Import the agent for Ligolo and route the trafic .**
 - **Make sure you modify the Host file to have DC as Domain Name as well (Only DC)**
+- **Check Kerberos related files , we can use klist to get the TGT to impersonate users (check Kerberos Section in Post Exploitation)**

 ## Enumeration :